-This Bill seeks to amend the Guardianship and Administration Act 1995 (Tas) (the Principal Act) for the purpose of establishing a legislative framework for the making and implementation of advance care directives.
+As I have stated, this Bill seeks to amend the Guardianship and Administration Act 1995 (Tas) (the Principal Act) for the purpose of establishing a legislative framework for the making and implementation of advance care directives.

 Advance care directives are instructions about a person's future decision for medical treatment or health care made by a person when they have decision making ability in anticipation of a time when they do not have the ability to make those decisions due to injury or illness.